RujuVajani/RFIDTracker/README.md

 Implement tests using a framework of your preference.

 You may use any library(ies) of your choice.
 Use preferrably typescript, if you're not familiar with it, you may use javascript.
-Node6 will be used.
+Node6 will be used, please feel free to upgrade to a later version.

 Commit often to show how you progress.
 After you're finished, please make sure everything is committed, zip your directory (including the .git subdirectory) and send it back.